smithy-lang/smithy/docs/source-2.0/aws/rules-engine/library-functions.rst

       - Indicates whether the partition supports dual-stack endpoints.
     * - implicitGlobalRegion
       - ``string``
-      - The region used by non-regionalized (global) services for signing.
+      - The region used by partitional (non-regionalized/global) services for signing.

 .. _rules-engine-aws-library-awsParseArn: